avesbox/acanthis/.website/basic-usage.md

 // => { name: Francesco, age: 32, email: test@example.com }
 ```

-If the value is invalid a `ValidationError` will be thrown.
+If the value is invalid, a `ValidationError` will be thrown.

 ```dart
 userSchema.parse({